SAW Video's deadline: Monday April 2nd, 2018

-– the track record of the creative team;
+- the quality of the track record of the creative team;

 - the quality, originality, and innovativeness of the creative content;

-– the quality, originality, and innovativeness of the promotion and distribution strategy on digital platforms;
+- the understanding of the marketplace for the project and the innovativeness of the promotion and distribution strategy;

-• Any other type of narrative-based audiovisual content made in a format specifically designed for online audiences.
-These types of projects can be comprised of one or more segments which, in total, are between 10 and 74 minutes in length.
-Please consult the FAQ
+- any other type of narrative-based audiovisual content made in a format specifically designed for online audiences.
+These types of projects can be comprised of one or more segments which, in total, must be more than 10 minutes in length.

 All key members must also be active members of SAW Video at the time of application.
 Active members are people who have participated in workshops, programs and/or other training initiatives offered by the SAW Video in the last three years measured from the date of recommendation to Telefilm under this Program.